Peloponnesian War: Archidamian War (431–421 BC)

 After the death of Pericles, the Athenians turned somewhat against his conservative, defensive strategy and to the more aggressive strategy of bringing the war to Sparta and its allies.
 Rising to particular importance in Athenian democracy at this time was Cleon, a leader of the hawkish elements of the Athenian democracy.
 Led militarily by a clever new general Demosthenes (not to be confused with the later Athenian orator Demosthenes), the Athenians managed some successes as they continued their naval raids on the Peloponnese.
 Athens stretched their military activities into Boeotia and Aetolia, quelled the Mytilenean revolt and began fortifying posts around the Peloponnese.
-One of these posts was near Pylos on a tiny island called Sphacteria, where the first war turned in Athens's favor.
+One of these posts was near Pylos on a tiny island called Sphacteria, where the first war turned in Athens's favour.
 The post off Pylos exploited Sparta's dependence on the helots, slaves who worked the fields while its citizens trained to be soldiers.
 The Pylos post began attracting helot runaways.
 In addition, the fear of a revolt of helots emboldened by the nearby Athenians drove the Spartans to attack the post.
-Demosthenes outmaneuvered the Spartans in the Battle of Pylos in 425 BC and trapped a group of Spartan soldiers on Sphacteria as he waited for them to surrender.
+Demosthenes outmanoeuvred the Spartans in the Battle of Pylos in 425 BC and trapped a group of Spartan soldiers on Sphacteria as he waited for them to surrender.
 But weeks later he proved unable to finish them off.
 Instead, the inexperienced Cleon boasted in the Assembly that he could end the affair, and did win a great victory at the Battle of Sphacteria.
 In a shocking turn of events, 300 Spartan hoplites encircled by Athenian forces surrendered.
 The Spartan image of invincibility took significant damage.
 The Athenians jailed Sphacterian hostages in Athens and resolved to execute the captured Spartans if a Peloponnesian army invaded Attica again.